Trott/pickyfill/README.md

 ## How do I use it?

 Use picturefill the same way you would without pickyfill.
 The only changes will be to load `pickyfill.js` after `picturefill.js` and to give your site/page an HTML5 Appcache manifest.

+Because pickyfill will only cache images that are actually displayed, it is possible for a user to visit the site, then visit the site again while offline, resize their browser, and end up with a broken image (because the image that is required at the new browser size was never downloaded before and therefore has not been cached).
+For this reason, it is important to have an appropriate small `FALLBACK` image in your offline AppCache.